Yiling-Huo/yiling-huo.github.io/_posts/2023-03-15-tex-workflow.md

     - [Writing in `.Rmd` then rendering `.pdf` and/or `.docx`](#rmd)
     - [One (silly) trick](#silly-trick)

+Useful link: <a href="https://yiling-huo.github.io/tutorials/coding/programming/2023/02/16/rmarkdown-latex.html" target="_blank">A more detailed tutorial on creating `.Rmd` for rendering to `.pdf`</a>

 ## **1. My setup** <a name="setup"></a>

 On my **Windows 10** operating system, I installed these: